huggingface/optimum-habana/examples/image-to-text/README.md

     --sdp_on_bf16
 ```

-To run mllama inference using reduced precision in the SDPA, use the following command:
+To run mllama inference with SDPA, use the following command:

 ```bash
 python3 run_pipeline.py \